lrgc01/docker-bash_test/README.md

 - haproxy.cfg - very basic HAProxy configuration
 - index.tmpl - template from default nginx installation - just to
         record the hostname on each start of the container
+- Dockerfile - just as an example.
+Not used except to match result images.